Techture/pagination-demo/README.md

 ## Pagination demo

-This pagination app uses hooks to manage state.
-I'm grabbing some JSON placeholder data to work with.
+This pagination app uses hooks to manage state, along with some JSON placeholder data to experiment with.

 TODO: